Dr. Brody’s Natural Approach to Migraines

-At the Center of Excellence, we know that a genetic mutation in the MTHFR gene C677T can increase the risk of migraines.
+At the Personalized Natural Medicine Clinic, we know that a genetic mutation in the MTHFR gene C677T can increase the risk of migraines.
 There are also about 100 other mutations that can play a role in the etiology of migraines.

 Another cause of migraines is inflammation in the body.
 Inflammation can be the result of many different things, but I usually like to start by looking at the food my patients eat on a daily basis.
 A low lectin diet can play a role in preventing the perfect storm for migraines (especially with IL4 and IL13 mutations).

 Another aspect that must be addressed in preventing migraines is fixing the problem from the inside out and making sure that the body’s built-in detoxification system is working properly.
 This is necessary to prevent and heal from migraine attacks.
 I always ask if my patients are pooping, peeing and sweating regularly.
 If this is not happening, it can make for a delayed healing time.